rust-lang/cargo/src/doc/src/guide/dependencies.md

 time = "0.1.12"
 ```

 The version string is a [semver] version requirement.
-The [specifying
+The [specifying dependencies]
-dependencies](reference/specifying-dependencies.html) docs have more information about
+docs have more information about the options you have here.

-the options you have here.
+[specifying dependencies]: ../reference/specifying-dependencies.md
 [semver]: https://github.com/steveklabnik/semver#requirements

 If we also wanted to add a dependency on the `regex` crate, we would not need